Explore In-Context Segmentation via Latent Diffusion Models: Method

+\textbf{Instruction Extraction.} Instructions play an essential role in LDM.
+They act as the compressed prompt representation and guide the generation process.
+To align with SD, it is intuitive to employ the CLIP vision encoder as the prompt encoder and use a binary mask to filter foreground information.
+However, this simple approach brings about the leakage of interference.
+Taking CLIP ViT L/14 as an example, it takes as input a $224\times224$ image $I_s$ and down-samples it to $16\times16$.
+In this process, the information of background or irrelevant targets is distributed among 196 tokens.
+Moreover, the down-sampled binary mask $M_s$ is ambiguous and cannot precisely represent the boundary of targets.
+To this end, we propose a two-stage masking strategy consisting of pre-masking and post-masking.
+In the pre-masking stage, the mask $M_s$ is taken as inputs along with the prompt image $I_s$, described as Eq.~\ref{equ:instruction}.

+where $F$ indicates the linear projection for alignment.
+The binary mask $M_s$ filters the foreground tokens in this post-masking stage.
+In practice, we employ it as an attention map in cross-attention layers.

-\textbf{Output Alignment.} It is important to note that we employ LDM for the segmentation task, so the inconsistency between 1-channel masks and 3-channel images is non-negligible.
+\textbf{Output Alignment.} We employ LDM for the segmentation task, so the inconsistency between 1-channel masks and 3-channel images is non-negligible.
 A pseudo mask must be designed to align the gaps as an intermediate step toward the binary segmentation mask.
-We argue that a good pseudo mask strategy should meet the following requirements: 1) Binary masks can be obtained from the pseudo masks through simple arithmetic operations.
-2) The pseudo masks should be informative beyond binary values.

-An intuitive method follows a mapping rule that transforms the binary masks $M$ to 3-channel pseudo masks $PM_{v}$:
+An intuitive method follows a mapping rule that transforms the binary masks $M$ to 3-channel pseudo masks $\mathcal{M}_{v}$:

 where $bg$ and $fg$ indicate background and foreground, respectively. $M_i$ is the value in position $i$. $a$, $b$ are both scalar, indicating the value of a specific channel in the pseudo masks.
 We set $a<b$.